d0tTino/d0tTino/docs/installation.md

 Run the provided script from the repository root to install the basic tools on a fresh Ubuntu/WSL instance.
 The script uses `apt-get` and may prompt for your password.
-You can call it directly or pass `-SetupWSL` to `bootstrap.ps1`:
+Invoke it directly inside WSL or pass `-SetupWSL` to `bootstrap.ps1` from Windows to run it via `wsl.exe`:

 ```bash
 sudo bash scripts/setup-wsl.sh